VirtualPatientEngine/VPELeaderboard/docs/data/loading_model.md

 | YAML Configuration File | `your_model.yaml` | `vpeleaderboard/data/configs/` |

 > ⚠️ Kindly ensure both files are present when submitting your model.
 Submissions with only one file will not be processed.
-Every XML model file must have a corresponding YAML configuration file with the same base name..
+Every XML model file must have a corresponding YAML configuration file with the same base name.

 ---